FedSS: Federated Learning with Smart Selection of clients: Future work

 \section{Future work}

-We discuss the limitations of \oursys and the future work in this section.
-While \oursys achieves the best trade-off between training time and data heterogeneity in our testbed, we have some restrictions in experiments which need more work and real world experimentation.
+We discuss the limitations of FedSS and the future work in this section.
+While FedSS achieves the best trade-off between training time and data heterogeneity in our testbed, we have some restrictions in experiments that need more work and real-world experimentation.

 \textbf{Experimental Setup: } Currently, we are bound to work on our local setup, which restricts us to be able to run experiments with only 20 clients.
-Running with more clients results in system crashing.
-We believe better performance on larger number of clients as this improves clustering.
-Also, it would be really valuable to be able to run our setup with some real devices, along with implementations to track client environment.
+Running with more clients results in severe resource congestion(GPUs and memory).
+We expect better performance with more clients with our smart clustering and selection.
+Also, it would be really valuable to be able to run our setup with some real devices, along with implementations to track the client environment.

-\textbf{Handling Churn: } Currently \oursys assumes that all clients join in the beginning and maintain available during the whole training procedure, which may not be true in real-world federated learning.
-Recalling that it takes a few rounds for \oursys to measure and profile the new client's network condition and computation capability, it can be hard for \oursys to track this information accurately in the scenario where clients join and leave frequently.
+\textbf{Handling Churn: } Currently FedSS assumes that all clients join in the beginning and maintain available during the whole training procedure, which may not be true in real-world federated learning.
+Recalling that it takes a few rounds for FedSS to measure and profile the new client's network condition and compute capability, it can be hard for FedSS to track this information accurately in the scenario where clients join and leave frequently.

-To mitigate the possible performance degradation due to the measurement and profiling delay of new connected clients, we propose to collect the hardware specifications of clients, such as processor types and memory size, to initialize the grouping based on some regression models.
-The rationale behind it is that the clients with similar hardware should have similar computation capability under most circumstances (unless many other background tasks compete for resources).
-Whenever a new client joins, \oursys takes one RTT to collect this information and determine its initial group based on the model, which is still better than random initialization.
+To mitigate the possible performance degradation due to the measurement and profiling delay of newly connected clients, we propose to collect the hardware specifications of clients, such as processor types and memory size, to initialize the grouping based on some regression models.
+The rationale behind it is that clients with similar hardware should have similar computation capability under most circumstances (unless many other background tasks compete for resources).
+Whenever a new client joins, FedSS takes one RTT to collect this information and determine its initial group based on the model, which is still better than random initialization.